- Home

 Process Overview

 Prior to more recent public engagement efforts (specifically the public open houses and establishment of the online engagement platform), the Board of Supervisors, Planning Commission, and staff began the Zoning Ordinance update in 2017.
 The update included review of all permitted uses, definitions, district regulations, and supplemental use regulations, among other components.
-Input was obtained from these groups through weekly meetings with the entire Department of Planning and Zoning, the Planning Commission’s monthly meetings, and quarterly joint meetings with the Board of Supervisors and Planning Commission.
+Input was obtained from these groups through weekly meetings with the entire Department of Planning & Zoning, the Planning Commission’s monthly meetings, and quarterly joint meetings with the Board of Supervisors and Planning Commission.
 Staff presentations to these bodies and draft versions of each completed section are available in the sections below.

 Phase 2 of the update includes revisions to the specifications for administrative bodies, administrative procedures, enforcement, and other relevant sections.
 These reviews will proceed through a similar process as the previous reviews, including Board of Supervisors and Planning Commission review as well as input from County staff and citizen stakeholders.